 We have identified the single most effective youth intervention ever studied.
 It costs $1,250 per year.
 It returns $3 to $18 for every dollar invested.
 Three million children are asking for it.
 Why are they still waiting?

-A puzzle master looks at that equation and identifies the variable that is missing.
+A puzzle master looks at that equation and identifies the missing variable.
 It is not money.
 It is not evidence.
 It is not children willing to participate.
 The missing variable is adults willing to show up.

 “You cannot cure what you refuse to diagnose.”